Sittikhdjh/Classification/README.md

 As we know in Machine Learning (ML), logistic regression is called Classification.

-Create a logistic regression based on the bank data that I provide in this repository.
+Create a logistic regression based on the bank data that I provide on this repository.

 The data is based on the marketing campaign efforts of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (variable y).